We’re proud of the business we’ve built. Every year we’ve grown our team, our customer base, and our revenue.

 Who is it for?

-Asana is designed to provide companies with a team management platform where data on projects can all be organized.
+Asana is designed to provide companies with a team management platform where project data can be organized.

 What problem does it solve?